Using Plugins 2 - The sync Plugin

 The "How"

-On a more practical manner, we can thus consider that when trying to synchronize 2 clocks, we face a problem that be can express in the following form:
+On a more practical manner, we can thus consider that when trying to synchronize 2 clocks, we face a problem that can be expressed in the following form:

 - Tclock1 = a * Tclock2 + b